knative-scout/app-api/README.md

 ## Configuration
 Configuration is passed via environment variables.

-Most configuration fields have default values which will work local development.
+Most configuration fields have default values which will work for local development.
 However a few fields must be set:

 - `APP_GH_INTEGRATION_ID` (Integer): ID of GitHub APP, find in GitHub.com > Settings > Developer setting > GitHub Apps > YOUR GITHUB APP >